spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 :ref:`How to Set up SpineOpt.jl`.
 After setting up SpineOpt, you can follow the `Simple system <https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/simple_system/>`_ tutorial over on **SpineOpt.jl**'s documentation that will help you get started on using SpineOpt in Spine Toolbox.

+If you are interested in more tutorials, head on to :ref:`Examples`.